WebDataRocks/pivot-angular/README.md

 ## Get WebDataRocks

 WebDataRocks is a free reporting tool.
-[Request it here](https://www.webdatarocks.com/get-webdatarocks/).
+[Get it here](https://www.webdatarocks.com/get-webdatarocks/).

 ## Running this project